 Gateway to the boundless Evergreen state of Washington, Seattle itself has so much on offer.
-We understand that time is sometimes simply not on your side, so with this in mind we’ve designed a bespoke guide on how to maximise your time in this eclectic metropolis.
+We understand that time is sometimes simply not on your side, so with this in mind we’ve designed a bespoke guide on how to maximize your time in this eclectic subwaypolis.
 Planned well, you can get under the skin of this creative city in just 24 hours.
 Start the clock…

 Discover the birthplace of Seattle

 When in Seattle, drink coffee – after all, this is a world center for roasting and coffee is a prominent part of daily life.
 Fuel yourself with a fresh brew from the very first Starbucks, which can be found at Pike Place Market.
 We’d suggest you then start the day’s adventure with a stroll down to Pioneer Square, a little neighborhood in the south west corner of Downtown where the founders of this sprawling city first settled.

 After a casual peruse of the area, walk north along the waterfront enjoying phenomenal views from the city edge, across the Pacific and up to the snow-tipped mountains.
 Veer off and meander through the streets until you find yourself back at Pike Place Market, a famous farmers market which has been running since 1907.
 We recommend trying the smoked salmon at Pure Food Fish Market.